zpz/zpz.github.io/_posts/2021-05-08-python-docker-stack-3.md

 without knowing that Chris has successfully merged some code late yesterday.
 The company's CI system built and tested the code, and pushed new versions of images `zppz/docker-project-template-py` and `zppz/docker-project-template-py-master` to a private Docker image registry.

 Although Mary is not aware of this development, `run-docker` checks and sees the latest version of `zppz/docker-project-template-py` in the registry is newer than the latest version present on Mary's machine.
 Without human instruction or intervention, `run-docker` specifies the newer version to use, and Docker automatically downloads it.
-In a few seconds, Mary lands in the container with latest dependencies in place.
-Some startups would claim this is "advanced AI".
-I say this is neat automation.
+In a few seconds, Mary lands in a container with the latest dependencies in place.
+Some startups would call this "advanced AI".
+I'll just call it neat automation.

-## Other considerations in `run-docker`
+## Other features in `run-docker`

 User can pass many arguments into `run-docker` to control its behavior.
 In addition, `run-docker` determines some settings on its own.
 Because the script in `mini` is free to evolve, the possibilities are plenty.
 Below are a few features currently implemented.